AdvaniaSE/PowerShellAdvancedFundamentals/07. Debugging/Detailed.md

 Test debugging using the provided script "TestScript.ps1" in VS Code.

-- Line
+### Breakpoint

 - Set a breakpoint on line 18 by clicking to the left of the line, placing a red dot
 - Run the script
   - Add `$Result[0]` as an expression in the watch window, it should be null
   - Verify that the value of `$Result` is not showing up when hovering the mouse over it
   - Use the GUI buttons to step over the command
   - Examine the value of `$Result` by hovering the mouse over the value again
   - Click the continue button
 - Remove the breakpoint

-- Hit Count
+### Hit Count

 - Set a breakpoint on line 21 and add a hit count condition of 2 to the breakpoint
   - Place a breakpoint on line 21, right click it and choose "Edit Breakpoint..."
   - Choose "Hit Count" and enter the number 2
 - Run the script
   - Verify that the current file in the iteration is not the first file in `$Result` by hovering the mouse over or looking at the Variables window in VS Code
   - Click the continue button
 - Remove the breakpoint

-- *Optional:* Expression
+### *Optional:* Expression

 - Set a new breakpoint on line 21 and add a condition to break based on a specific file name amongst the files found
   - Find out the name of a file in the list found by the script
   - Place a breakpoint on line 21, right click it and choose "Edit Breakpoint..."
   - Choose "Expression" and write `$File -like '*<TheNameOfTheFile>*'`
 - Run the script
   - Verify that `$File` contains the file specified
 - Remove the breakpoint

 ---